 This deliverable is an update to the first version D942.11 Report on Review and Selection Process and reports on the execution of the solution review and selection for the Trials in Netherlands and Austria.
 Moreover, the results from the solution review of the Trial in France are presented, because they were not final to the submission of the first version, given the change in the Trial schedule.
-Next to the Trial results, the solution selection process for the Final Demonstration is presented and will be updated with the results later.
+Next to the Trial results, the solution selection process for the Final Demonstration is presented with the results from the review based on the Trial participation of solutions.